Tour of Jersey, Channel Islands

 St Helier.

-Samares Manor and Gardens are situated in St
+Samares Manor and Gardens are in St Clement.

 Here you can visit the Manor House, The